 Firstly, the incoming signal to the voice coil changes the pitch of the fan blades as it spins at a constant speed, often between 600 RPM and 800 RPM.
 To explain further, the incoming signal changes the blades’ pitch in correspondence with the signal’s waveform.

-This can be achieved because the fan is able to swing both positive and negative, with respect to a zero pitch spinning blade position.
+This can be achieved because the fan is able to swing both positively and negatively, with respect to a zero-pitch spinning blade position.
 As such, it can represent the incoming signal’s waveform.

 The generated sound pressure waves can affect humans.
 We can also feel them.

 In case there is no signal, the rotary produces no sound.
 This happens since the blades rotate ‘flat’ at zero pitch.